AnalyticsInfluencer MarketingStrategy

 • Engagement concentration (is engagement driven by a small group of power users, or distributed?)

-Tools like Audiense, HypeAuditor, and Volumn.ai's Monitor feature can help with this analysis on X.
+Tools like Audiense, HypeAuditor, and dedicated X monitoring tools can help with this analysis.

 6. Share of Voice (SOV) in Your Niche